elyanah-aco/elyanah-aco.github.io/notebook/_posts/2023-08-18-tagalog-stt-whisper.md

 I ran each video through Whisper, setting the language to `tl`, and produced model transcriptions.
 I also manually transcribed the videos, making sure to follow Whisper's transcription format (using symbols instead of spelling out units, adding punctuation marks) and to match my work with Whisper's on the same audio portions.

 To see how Whisper's transcriptions measured against my own, I computing commonly used metrics for speech recognition performance.
 All evaluations were made using the `jiwer` package [here](https://jitsi.github.io/jiwer/).
-A value closer to 0 means better accuracy in recognizing speech for all metrics aside from Word Information Preserved.
-The results are as follows:
+A value closer to 0 means better accuracy in recognizing speech for all metrics.

 <table>
 <thead>